FC Goa: Carlos Pena Era (2022–2023)

-Manolo Marquez Era (2023–present)
+Manolo Marquez Era (2023–2026)

 After a lackluster season under Carlos Peña, FC Goa appointed former Hyderabad FC head man Manolo Marquez as their next head coach.
 Marquez had seen great prior success in Hyderabad, guiding the Nizams to their maiden ISL title in 2021–22 season and back to back second place finishes in the league stage in 2021–22 and 2022–23.
 Under Marquez, FC Goa opened the 2023–24 season with a 12 game unbeaten run, sitting on top of the table at the winter international break.
 This impressive run had Goa in the driver's seat to the league stage title, until a 3 game collapse saw the Gaurs tumble down the table.
 Marquez commented on the team's "lack of spirit" down the stretch, even going as far as to say the Gaurs were not deserving of the title after their recent performances.
 The team, however, bounced back, going unbeaten once again for the rest of the season with 5 wins in their last 7.
 Marquez lauded the team's effort and the Gaurs' turnaround following the losing spell, as they climbed as high as second in the table by the final matchday.
 Despite their late heroics however, Goa ended the league stage third in the table, narrowly missing out on the first-round bye and hosting Chennaiyin FC at home in the playoffs.

 Goa took part in 2024 Bhausaheb Bandodkar Memorial Trophy, made headlines defeating A-League Men Brisbane Roar by 1–0 in a group stage match, in which Armando Sadiku scored the winner.
-Later, FC Goa defeated the Jamshedpur FC 3–0 in the 2025 Indian Super Cup - April edition final to win their second national cup title.
+Later, FC Goa defeated the Jamshedpur FC 3–0 in the 2025 Indian Super Cup final to win their second national cup title.
 As the winners, Goa have qualified for the 2025–26 AFC Champions League Two preliminary stage, where they beat Al-Seeb 2–1 to enter group stage.